billybrewster/blog/content/posts/arcticspine2025.md

 Mathieu had also decided to stop at Kvikkjokk - I have no doubt he could have made it to the end but he wasn't keen on taking on the remaining sections of the race by himself, especially given the sketchy lake and river section previous.
 He preferred to go at his own speed so shot off ahead leaving me and Barclay to complete the final section of the trail together.

 Our final lake crossing was framed by a magnificent sunset, another memorable section.

+{{< youtube gcD9cNtOoUE >}}

 As we stopped to take it all in we could hear loud booming noises followed by cracking.
 I’d noticed this before on lake crossings but was more pronounced now that we’d stopped.
 Water freezes as it expands, so as the water beneath the ice was freezing it was pushing up the ice hence the noises.
 Although potentially disconcerting it was actually a good sign as it meant the ice was getting thicker in the now colder temperatures.

 ![](/images/arcticspine2025/IMG_7007.HEIC)